rodrigo-albuquerque/c_for_linux_programming/12_processes/README.md

 It's worth pointing out that exit procedure has both a system call version and a library call version.
 In general, when we program, we only use the library functions.

+### I/O buffering and Exit Procedures

+C standard library does buffering to limit the number of system calls, e.g. calls to write() as they're costly.
+System calls requires entire process to be paused, saved and swapped out in favour of Kernel, which then performs an action on behalf of user.
+Once action is complete, user process is swapped back in to complete its operation.
+So buffering is one way to avoid excessive calls.

+An example is a printf().
+Printing doesn't occur immediately.
+Instead, it is buffered.
+A print is only unbuffered whenever the buffer is full or when a line completes (with \n - the newline symbol).

+Consider this program:

+int main() {
+  printf("Hello World!\n");
+}

+Because of new line, buffer is flushed and "Hello World" is printed to terminal.

+Now, consider this other one:

+int main() {
+  printf("Hello World!");
+}

+There's no new line but when main() function returns it calls exit() and exit() performs the standard I/O clean up, flushing all buffered writes.

+When main() function returns, it returns to another function within C startup routetine which then calls exit().

+However, when we call _exit(), buffers are NOT cleared and process exits straightaway.

+Have a look at 2_exit.c, 3_underscore_exit.c and 4_fflush.c

 ## How does a process get created?